caoyunkang/caoyunkang.github.io/_pages/about.md

 Currently, my research mainly focus on the **2D & 3D Anomaly Detection**, especially their application in the **industrial inspection field**.
 I am also trying to combine deep learning with robotics.
 We are working on **Robotized Intelligent Manufacturing** to explore fast and accurate quality inspection for large-scale multi-view objects.

-**I plan to pursue a visitor position in the next year (2023) with the funding of CSC (China Scholarship Council).
+**I plan to pursue a visitor position in the next year (2023) supported by the funding of CSC (China Scholarship Council).
 Please feel free to contact me if you are interested in my research.**

 # 🔥 News
-- *2022.10*: &nbsp;🎉🎉 We receive a major revision for the paper "Collaborative Discrepancy Optimization for Reliable Image Anomaly Detection" submiited to IEEE TII.
+- *2022.10*: &nbsp;🎉🎉 We receive a major revision for the paper submitted to IEEE TII.
 - *2022.09*: &nbsp;🎉🎉 One paper is accepted by Knowledge-based Systems.
 - *2022.05*: &nbsp;🎉🎉 One paper is accepted by IEEE CASE 2022.
 - *2022.05*: &nbsp;🎉🎉 We get **The Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.